Your Guide: How to Get into Machine Learning

 Exploring Machine Learning Foundations

-If machine learning is your thing, check out these resources to get started on the right foot:
+If machine learning is more your thing, here are some resources to get started on the right path:

-• Look into online courses on places like Coursera or Udemy.
-They’re packed with info on programming, maths for machine learning, stats, and data analysis.
-These courses offer clear paths to learning and practice.
+• Check out online courses through sites such as Coursera or Udemy.
+All kinds of programming and maths for machine learning, statistics, and data analysis courses are available that provide clear routes to learning and practice.

-• Read tutorials and blogs for new insights.
-Websites like Medium and Kaggle have lots of user-generated tips and tricks.
+• Re-read tutorials and blogs for new insights.
+Head over to Medium or Kaggle (almost all user-generated content) and you’ll find pages upon pages of tips and tricks.

 SkillImportance